Occurred: December 2012

 Australian surgeon Guy Hingston sued Google for defamation over an Autocomplete search prediction that said he was 'bankrupt' and which he reckoned cost him customers.

-Hingston was not bankrupt at the time of filing his legal complaint, but he had been declared bankrupt in August 2009 thanks to CoastJet, an aviation company he had invested in, having gone bust.
+However, the situation was more complex than Hingston's claims suggested.
+While he was not bankrupt at the time of filing the lawsuit, he had been declared bankrupt in August 2009 due to the failure of CoastJet, an aviation company he had invested in.

-Even though Hingston's lawyers argued his bankruptcy had been annulled, the surgeon withdrew his action in June 2013 without explanation.
+Hingston withdrew his action against Google in June 2013 without explanation.

 Autocomplete